QuentinRouchet/Create-a-game-in-JS/README.md

   static maxGap = 250;

   constructor(y = 0) {
-    this.isAlive = true;
+    // We will need later to define if the platform should desapear or not this.isAlive = true;
     this.width = 138;
     this.height = 44;
-    this.x = Math.random() * (game.canvas.width - this.width);
+    // We already generate a position on x axe this.x = Math.random() * (game.canvas.width - this.width);
     this.y = y;
     this.vx = 0;